 I’m really huge on Rap and Rock.
 My favorite rapper is Tech N9ne, and I also enjoy SchoolBoy Q, Hopsin, Kutt Calhoun, Macklemore & Ryan Lewis, Outkast, Dizzy Wright, T.I., and many, many more.
 My rock fix usually consists of Avenged Sevenfold, Rise Against, Seether, Black Stone Cherry, Sick Puppies, A Day to Remember and so much more.
 KVSC has also opened me to folk, blues, and Americana.

 6. 6.
 Please disclose the most embarrassing music moment or concert you’ve seen or album you’ve bought (perhaps even shameful).

 I saw Aaron Carter at the State Fair when I was really little.
-I try not to talk about it too much, especially because I saw him again years later.
+I try not to talk about it too much, especially because I saw him again years later during Zombie Pub Crawl in the mainroom of First Ave.
 I guess you can't really shake the pop out of you.

 7. 7.
 What are your hobbies and interests?

 I’m a huge hockey fan.
 You can usually catch me at St. Cloud State Hockey Games.
 Other than that, I really enjoy video games, being with my friends and Fraternity brothers, and reading articles all over the Internet.
 I also try to sneak in some chats with the family back home in Jordan, MN when I can.

 8. When you are not at work or KVSC where can you most likely be found?